 - London and South Virginia Company for the Southern coast.

 A different experience took place in September 1620, when an English ship called the Mayflower reached the place later called Plymouth Rock with a small group of English dissidents on board, the famous Pilgrim Fathers.

-But the respected interest of both communities soon became opposed.
-The increase in the European population resulted in several problems over land ownership and the American settlers soon started to displace Indian population and sometimes used military action.
+However, the respected interests of both communities soon became opposed.
+The increase in the European population resulted in several problems over land ownership and the American settlers soon started to displace the Indian population and sometimes used military action.

 Mercantilism or the establishment of the colonial system

 Apart from international prestige, the colonists constituted a vast and permanent captive market for English goods.
 It was also a source of raw materials and finally, it represented a convenient exile for embarrassing subjects.

-This excluded all foreign nations and all colonial organizations from trading across the Atlantic: in order to secure new markets and new sources of raw materials, the system demanded a continual expansion through wars and invasions.
+This excluded all foreign nations and all colonial organizations from trading across the Atlantic: to secure new markets and new sources of raw materials, the system demanded continual expansion through wars and invasions.
 The struggle for empire had started a long time before the late 19th century, called the Scramble for Africa.

 - Western Europe